 The following data is based on the product molecular weight 399.4.
-Batch specific molecular weights may vary from batch to batch due to solvent of hydration, which will affect the solvent volumes required to prepare stock solutions.
+Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.

 |Concentration / Solvent Volume / Mass||1 mg||5 mg||10 mg|